EVENT PLANNING GUIDE

 STEP #5: Organize Logistics

-- Venue: Pretty please, don’t schedule this event in a gymnasium if possible. (the acoustics suck) Or outdoors.
-Or in a busy cafeteria during lunchtime.
-We’ve done all those, and as awesome as it sounds to be throwin’ down amidst nature, we assure you – it’s not.
+- Venue: Pretty please, don’t schedule this event in a gymnasium if possible (the acoustics suck), or outdoors, or in a busy cafeteria during lunchtime.
+We’ve done all of those, and as awesome as it sounds to be throwin’ down amidst nature, we assure you–it’s not.
 This presentation is best suited for indoor spaces that are appropriate for the audience size (i.e., large lobby area, classroom, auditorium, ballroom, etc.).

 - Tech Set-Up: We have a powerpoint presentation with embedded video.
 We need a screen, LCD projector, necessary cords/adapters, sound capability (PA system of some sort) and a lavaliere microphone.
 We will need the ability to play a CD and/or music from our laptops on the sound system before the show to get the party started.
 Wireless handheld mics are fine too, but just keep in mind our speakers are actively demo-ing self-defense techniques.
 It’s kinda hard to hold a random object when you’re fighting someone on-stage.
 Just sayin’.

 - Demo Assistant: We need an awesome person for this show for demonstrating ass kicking techniques – he/she will be our resident attacker dude.
 Please do not select a real-life creeper for this job!
 We prefer the well-liked, well-known friendly person who will put audience members at ease.
 This assistant needs a great sense of humor and loves girl power.
 Most assaults against women are committed by men, so it’s a bonus for this helper to identify as male.
 But a woman is totally fine too.